ibm-cloud-docs/hlf-support/write-powerful-smart-contracts.md

 # Writing powerful smart contracts
 {: #write-powerful-smart-contracts}

-As Hyperledger Fabric and the IBM Blockchain platform have evolved, their processes have been made more decentralized and collaborative.
+As Hyperledger Fabric and the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric have evolved, their processes have been made more decentralized and collaborative.
 This is why, for example, the old “Kafka” ordering service, in which a single organization owned and managed the ordering service, was replaced with a “Raft” ordering service in which multiple organizations can administer the ordering service and contribute nodes.

 This same spirit of decentralization and collaboration also drove the development of a new series of processes around installing, managing, and using smart contracts (these processes are known as the “lifecycle” of a smart contract).